andyatkinson/andyatkinson.github.io/about.md

 #### Summary

-Andrew (Andy) is a Software Engineer who specializes in using the PostgreSQL database to build high performance Rails applications.
+Andrew (Andy) is a Software Engineer who specializes in building high performance web applications using PostgreSQL and Ruby on Rails.

 Andrew works as a Staff Software Engineer at [Fountain](https://get.fountain.com/), a B2B SaaS HR platform.